 The National School Society had been set up in 1811 to promote religious education.
 Some time after this the first Burnham National School was founded, probably at ‘Homebush’ in what is now Manor Rd, opposite Manor Gardens.
 By 1833 the school had only 60 pupils.

-In 1855 the ‘National School’ establishment, later to become St Andrew’s school, was erected on the Esplanade at the expense of George Reed, the town’s foremost citizen of that period.
-A number of less wealthy residents had tried unsuccessfully for several years to raise money for a school until in 1854 George Reed gave a site, described as a sand warren, on the sea front at the top of what is now College Street, for education of children “of labouring, manufacturing and other poorer classes”.
-He also covered the cost of of building the school and master’s house (£907).
+In 1855 the erection began, on the Esplanade, of a new ‘National School’ establishment, later to become St Andrew’s school.
+This was done at the expense of George Reed, the town’s foremost citizen of that period.
+A number of less wealthy residents had tried unsuccessfully for several years to raise money for a school.
+In 1854 George Reed gave the site on the sea front, at the top of what is now College Street, for education of children “of labouring, manufacturing and other poorer classes”.
+At the time the site was described as “a sand warren”.
+Reed also covered the cost of of building the school and master’s house (£907).

 During this time pupil attendances dropped during blackberry picking and also when there was a sale of wreckage on the jetty.
 Due to its exposed position the school incurred gale damage and initially the only heating was from coal fire which smoked badly in a west wind.

 The original building stood where the modern flats & shops units now stand on the College Street frontage.
 It can be clearly seen in the picture at the top of the page.
 It was later extended northwards along the esplanade side of the site in 1874,1890 and 1903, after which there was no room left for further development.
 The name St Andrew’s was adopted in December 1906.
 When first built the school was bordered by flower beds, in which the children were encouraged to grow flowers.
 However the beds were replaced by a playground after about 30 years.